 A money transfer card allows you to transfer money from your credit card to your debit card.
-This instrument is particularly useful if you have an overdraft or if you need some cash to make a purchase you cannot afford at the moment.
+This is particularly useful if you have an overdraft or if you need some cash to make a purchase you cannot afford at the moment read on to find out how…

-Normally if have acquired debts from another credit card, you can use a balance transfer credit card to pay them off at zero percent interest.
-However, with a balance transfer credit card, you cannot transfer money to your credit card.
+Normally if have acquired debts from another card, you can use a balance transfer card to pay them off at zero percent interest.
+However, with a balance transfer, you cannot move money to your CC.

 This arrangement may financially work out better for you compared to paying the debt at the current rate of interest.
 The benefit is more apparent when dealing with an overdraft where the rate of interest charged is usually quite higher.

-How To Transfer Money From Your Credit Card To Your Bank Account
+Transferring Funds From Your Credit Card To Your Bank Checking Account

 What if you don’t have a money transfer card?
-Can you use your credit card to transfer money to your bank account?
+Can you use your credit card to move money to your bank checking account?
 The answer is “Yes”.
-You can do this by availing of a cash advance which is a ready facility in a credit card.
+You can do this by using a cash advance which is a ready facility.

 There will be a trade-off between convenience and the interest amount payable as a cash advance comes with a hefty price tag.
 Put simply, a cash advance is an expensive way to avail of ready funding.